Manage Compute Units Usage - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Last date published

-• API Queries—When running Cortex Query Language (XQL) queries on your data sources using APIs, each XQL query API consumes compute units based on the timeframe, complexity, and number of API response results.
+• API Queries—When running Cortex Query Language (XQL) queries on your data sources using APIs, each XQL query API consumes CU based on the timeframe, complexity, and number of API response results.

 • Cold Storage Queries—Cold Storage is a data retention offering for cheaper storage usually for long-term compliance needs with limited search options.
-You can perform queries on Cold Storage data using the dataset format cold_dataset = <dataset name>, which consumes compute units according to the following calculations.
+You can perform queries on Cold Storage data using the dataset format cold_dataset = <dataset name>, which consumes CU according to the following calculations.

 • Amount of data queried.
 1CU for querying 35GB of data.